lastland/ClairvoyanceMonad/README.md

 ## Artifact Instructions

+If you using the VM image.
 The project lives in the `demand-semantics` directory under the home directory of the default `artifact` user.
 (Whenever a password is required, enter `password`.)
-The image already has all dependencies installed; to execute the proof scripts, you just need to run `make`.
+The image already has all dependencies installed;
+to execute the proof scripts, you just need to run `make`.

 ### Dependencies